Iran's high reported mortality rate for coronavirus raises questions

 Coronavirus continues to spread across Asia and EuropeFeb.
 25, 202002:02

-But Iran's reported mortality rate — about 11 percent — surpasses the rate for other countries by a dramatic margin.
+But Iran's reported mortality rate — now just nine under percent — surpasses the rate for other countries by a wide margin.
+Earlier this week, it was 16 percent.
 China's reported mortality rate is currently at 3.5 percent.
 In South Korea, 13 patients have died out of 1,766 cases, for a reported mortality rate of slightly less than 1 percent.
 A U.S. soldier is among those infected in South Korea.

 A top official in Iran, Masoumeh Ebtekar, the highest ranking woman in Iran’s government and a vice president for women and family affairs, has tested positive for the corona virus, state media reported, the latest senior official to contract the COVID-19 illness.
 Ebtekar, the English-speaking spokesperson for the group of Iranian students who seized hostages at the U.S. embassy in Tehran in 1979, was captured in a photo attending a meeting with Iranian President Hassan Rouhani on Wednesday.